Policy version: as updated on 7th February 2025.

 Throughout our website we may link to other websites owned and operated by certain trusted third parties to.
 Those third-party websites may also gather information about you in accordance with their own separate privacy policies.
 For privacy information relating to those third-party websites, please consult their privacy policies as appropriate.

 The personal data we collect about you depends on the particular activities carried out through our website.
+We will collect and use the following personal data about you:

 You must provide some or all of the above personal data when proceeding with a donation to us or when sending a request of collaboration for example, unless we tell you that you have a choice.